Her Campus Logo Her Campus Logo

 Gothic fashion is a triumphant comeback to the catwalk, reminding us it symbolizes the human condition, our insatiable pursuit of beauty in the macabre, and our fascination with darkness and mortality.
 So next time you embrace the dark elegance of Gothic fashion, remember that it’s not just a style; it’s a journey into the depths of our souls.

-Katy Masden, a junior at NC State majoring in Business Marketing, is on track to graduate early in the spring of 2024.
-Her academic journey is a fusion of creative extracurriculars and an insatiable wanderlust spirit, both of which have ignited her aspirations within the field of marketing.
+Katy Masden, a summa cum laude graduate of NC State with a degree in Business Marketing.
+Her academic journey is a fusion of creative extracurricular activities and an insatiable wanderlust spirit, both of which have ignited her aspirations within the field of marketing.
 Her goal is to collaborate with innovative magazines and fashion companies that share her unwavering enthusiasm for pioneering ideas.
 As an active member of the American Marketing Association, Katy is eager to connect with industry leaders, recognizing the immense value of networking and shared insights to drive innovation within the marketing and global business landscape.
-Post-graduation, her ambition takes her abroad, with London as her destination of choice.
-There, she plans to immerse herself in the dynamic world of creative direction, forging cross-cultural collaborations and pushing the limits of marketing.
+Post-graduation, her ambition is global, with a desire to travel and cultivate diverse ideas into innovative campaigns.
+She is eager to immerse herself in the dynamic world of creative direction, forging cross-cultural collaborations and pushing the limits of marketing.